Pádraig Ó Siadhail

 Pádraig Ó Siadhail was born in Derry, Northern Ireland, in 1957, and now lives in Halifax, Nova Scotia, Canada.
 He is a scholar and writer.

 Ó Siadhail completed a PhD at Trinity College Dublin in 1985.

-Ó Siadhail is an emeritus professor at Saint Mary's University, Nova Scotia, where he specialises in Celtic studies.
+He is an emeritus professor at Saint Mary's University, Nova Scotia, where he specialises in Celtic studies.
+He lives in Halifax.
 He is a past president of the Canadian Association for Irish Studies.

 Selected publications

 Among Ó Siadhail's works are the murder mystery Peaca an tSinsir (1996), a collection of short stories under the title Seacht gCineál Meisce agus Finscéalta Eile (2001), a historical novel entitled Beirt Bhan Mhisniúla (2011), a biography of Piaras Béaslaí, Irish nationalist and writer, and a collection of essays about Canada, Idir Dhá Thír: Sceitsí ó Cheanada (2005).
 He has also published a biography of Katherine Hughes (1876–1925), a Canadian-born Irish Republican activist and propagandist and her work during the Irish War of Independence.